Skip to main content

 • A resolution is counted when a customer either confirms their question was answered by replying to Fin (a confirmed resolution, such as 'That helped, thanks'), or exits the conversation without requesting further assistance (assumed resolution).

-• Resolutions will not be counted if the customer gives negative feedback, such as saying 'No' to 'Did that help?'
+• Resolutions will not be counted if the customer indicates their issue is not resolved, such as follow-up questions or requests to speak with a person.

 How does Fin make conversations feel more human?

-Fin now uses a more conversational tone, asks clarifying questions, and responds in a way that feels natural and engaging.
+Fin now uses a more natural, empathetic tone and responds in its own words.
+It may ask occasional follow-up questions to better understand the customer’s situation, creating a more human experience.
 Fin also remembers the context of the conversation, so customers don’t have to repeat themselves.

 What happens if a customer doesn’t respond after Fin’s answer?